Two Dogs

 Nowhere Man

-Several more similar dark shapes are busy squabbling over a small, inert form not far away.
+Several more similar shapes are busy squabbling over a small, inert form not far away.

 Without the slightest forewarning, the boot moves, and by the time he concludes with some conviction that the boot’s on his own foot, the crows have flown away.